Bridport Railway

-The Bridport Railway was a railway branch line that operated in the county of Dorset in England.
+The Bridport Railway was a railway branch line in the county of Dorset in England.
 It connected Bridport with the main line network at Maiden Newton, and opened on 12 November 1857.
 It was extended to West Bay in 1884, but the extension was not well used and it closed to passengers in 1930.

 The remaining branch closed in 1975.

-Origins
+History

-During the 1840s a number of railway schemes had been proposed, that would have put Bridport on a main line from London to Exeter.
+During the 1840s a number of railway schemes had been proposed that would have put Bridport on a main line from London to Exeter.
 This included the Bridport and Exeter Railway, and schemes to extend the London and South Western Railway to Exeter from Dorchester.
 As late as 1853 there was a firm proposal to build such a line, but it fell through and the present-day route via Yeovil was adopted instead.

-Dismayed at being abandoned from the main line system, businessmen in Bridport observed that the Great Western Railway (GWR) was making plans to extend its partly built line, the Wilts, Somerset and Weymouth Railway (WS&WR) from Castle Cary to Weymouth and they resolved to build a branch line to connect their town to that line.
-(The Wilts, Somerset and Weymouth Railway Act 1845 (8 & 9 Vict. c. liii) incorporating the WS&WR had originally authorised a branch to Bridport).
+Another scheme, authorised by the Wilts, Somerset and Weymouth Railway Act 1845 (8 & 9 Vict. c. liii), included a branch to Bridport, but this was never built.
+Dismayed at being abandoned by the larger railways, businessmen in Bridport observed that the Great Western Railway (GWR) was making plans to complete the partly built Wilts, Somerset and Weymouth Railway (WS&WR) from Castle Cary to Weymouth, and they resolved to build a branch line to connect their town to that line.

-Accordingly, on 5 May 1855 they obtained the Bridport Railway Act 1855 (18 & 19 Vict. c. xi) to build a 9+1/4 mi branch line to a junction with the GWR at Maiden Newton.
-It is said to be the last broad gauge line in Dorset.
+They obtained the Bridport Railway Act 1855 (18 & 19 Vict. c. xi) on 5 May 1855 to build a 9+1/4 mi branch line to a junction with the GWR at Maiden Newton.
+Kenneth Mathieson of Dunfermline was contracted to build the railway and took a large number of shares in the company.
+Work started from a base at Loders on 19 June 1855.